Our Leaders are Elected by Morons (a.k.a. “The Undecideds”)

 This time of year, registration drives are everywhere to try and motivate people to get out and vote.
 My question is — WHY?

 Why should we encourage people with absolutely no knowledge of issues and an utter lack of interest in civic affairs to suddenly enter a voting booth and starting checking boxes of candidates they know nothing about?
-It’s like begging a five-year old to show up on November 6th and be an air traffic controller for a day.
+It’s like begging a 5-year old to show up on November 9th and be an air traffic controller for a day.

 It all comes down to this: The vast majority of unregistered voters haven’t been motivated enough to get involved politically in the past.
 So, why do we now want them to barge into the current election cycle and cast ballots based on no knowledge whatsoever about the issues or the candidates?

-Do we really want some moron who doesn’t know the name of his own congressman and senator now stepping into the voting booth and cancelling out the INFORMED votes of people who are already registered and take elections seriously?
+Do we really want these blathering undecideds stepping into the voting booth and canceling out the INFORMED votes of people who are already registered and take elections seriously?
 What kinds of decisions are these kinds of people going to make?
 I’ll tell you.
 They would likely make some very bad decisions and for all the wrong reasons.
+They’re more likely to vote for or against a candidate based on they way they look, the ethnicity of their heritage, or who had the best TV commercial.

 This isn’t about partisanship.
-Even those I disagree with politically are, in fact, engaged in the process and can articulate why they support their candidate.
+Even those I disagree with politically are, at least, engaged in the process and can articulate why they support their candidate.
 I respect that.
-But do you honestly think some buffoon who’s been coaxed into registering in a grocery store parking lot and who doesn’t follow current affairs, is going to make an informed decision?
+But do you honestly think some buffoon who’s been coaxed into registering in a grocery store parking lot and who don’t follow current affairs, is going to make an informed decision?

-He’s likely to vote based on which television commercial he enjoyed, which candidate amused him, or something his buddy said in a bar after gulping down his seventh beer.
+He’s likely to vote based on which television commercial he enjoyed most, which candidate amused him, or something his buddy said in a bar after gulping down his seventh beer.

 The powers that be know how the game is played.
 They know the secret to winning elections.
 They know that, in order to win, they must reduce themselves, the political process, and the entire nation to the lowest common denominator.